Robotics-Club-IIT-BHU/Robo-Summer-Camp-20/Part1/Subpart 3/README.md

 2. **Gravity:**
 along a direction 1/√2 i + 1/√2 j + 0 k , that increases from a magnitude of 0 linearly to a magnitude of 9.8 m/s^2 and resets to 0 and continues the cycle.

-*Hint:Gravity should be function that updates itself every time step of simulation.*
+*Hint:Gravity should be a function that updates itself every time step of the simulation.*

 3. **Bodies in the simulation:**
 Import the given [sample.urdf](https://github.com/NiranthS/Pybullet-Camp/blob/master/Part1/Subpart%202/sample.urdf) file at the position [2,2,1] and [dabba.urdf](https://github.com/NiranthS/Pybullet-Camp/blob/master/Part1/Subpart%203/dabba.urdf) file at [0,0,1] position.

 **Task for Bonus Score - Fibanocci Rainfall.**

-   Try simulating a rainfall using [sphere.urdf](https://github.com/NiranthS/Pybullet-Camp/blob/master/Part1/Subpart%203/sphere.urdf) as the raindrops.The rainfall should be in such a way that every wave of rainfall should have a fibanocci number of raindrops.The sphere's should start falling from a specified height with a gravity -10 m/s^2.The spheres should equally space along the X axis during the start of the wave.
+   Try simulating a rainfall using [sphere.urdf](https://github.com/NiranthS/Pybullet-Camp/blob/master/Part1/Subpart%203/sphere.urdf) as the raindrops.
+The rainfall should be in such a way that every wave of rainfall should have a Fibonocci number of raindrops.
+The spheres should start falling from a specified height with a gravity -10 m/s^2.
+The spheres should equally space along the X-axis during the start of the wave.

-eg:The 7 th wave of the rainfall shoud have 13 shperes falling freely.
+eg:The 7 th wave of the rainfall should have 13 spheres falling freely.

 1. **Timesteps_per_wave:** 10,000
 2. **Height of release:** 5 units from the ground along +z axis
-3. **Last term of Fibanocci rainfall:** well,find it !
+3. **Last term of Fibanocci rainfall:** well, find it !